OpenRA/book/src/developing/getting-started/cloning.md

 - Go to [the OpenRA engine's source code on GitHub][gh-openra-engine]

-- Click the green "clone or download" button
+- Click the green "Code" button
   - If the modal has the text "Clone with HTTPS" now would be a good time to [configure GitHub access via SSH][gh-ssh-setup], then redo this step